virginiaequitycenter/summer-sandbox/introductions.md

 * MC: I used to listen to music in my office, but since I've been working from home -- in a shared space -- I've not  done so (I know I could wear headphones/earbuds or something, but find it uncomfortable for long periods).
 But I think I'd love some background music diluted by background coffee-house style noises, where I'd mostly tune it out but once in a while hone in on a lovely and new sound.
 That said, my past working music was heavy on the mandolin genre, often instrumental or with winding lyrics (the kind of thing Chris Thile does on the [Goat Rodeo](https://goatrodeo.lnk.to/notourfirstMW) series).

+* AG: It depends on the work I'm doing - if it's anything where I have to really think deeply or problem solve, I prefer not to have music because it distracts me.
+I love studying in coffee shops for the background music and energy of having other people around me.
+When I'm doing less thought intensive work, I often listen to music.
+I like a wide variety of genres, but while working I mostly listen to chill R&B or indie type music.
+I really like finding new music through putting on suggested Spotify playlists.

 2. If you could be a villain but couldn't kill people just inconvenience the world unless you were paid, what would you do?
 Example, make everyones phone chargers so short they have to hold it to charge or pay you to get an extra foot of chord.

 * KK: I would make people's alarm always go off at the wrong time unless I were paid.
 Maybe it would go off at 7PM instead of AM and make you late for work, or it would go off two hours early on your day off, something like that.